hawad416/paint-off/README.md

 > Both must be running for AI prompt generation to work.
 If only the game server is running, rounds 2 and 3 will still work (hardcoded prompts) but round 1 AI generation will fail.

-**Alternative game server — VS Code Live Server** Install the "Live Server" extension by Ritwick Dey, right-click `index.html` → "Open with Live Server".
-Still need Terminal 2 for the proxy.

-> The browser will ask for camera permission on load — allow it for MediaPipe to work.
-Use Chrome — Web Bluetooth and Web Speech API are not supported in Firefox or Safari.

----

 ## Keyboard shortcuts (DEV mode)